jfbastien/TLBhit/episode_notes/004_trace_compilers.md

   and chopping out the paths we didn't actually take from the method
 * So a conditional that was never executed one way after N times we had observed it, we can treat the other side of the conditional as dead code
 * This is the way to think about the spectrum of "region formation"

-15:40

-* Also a notion of packing as much known-hot code together, which can be more challenging when discovering things on the fly
+* **15:40** Also a notion of packing as much known-hot code together, which can be more challenging when discovering things on the fly
 * Like mentioned with tail duplication, generating potentially lots of new code with tail duplication
 * We may have touched on systems like BOLT in the past, that are trying to pack together code into the closest regions they can for locality in instruction memory and having them be prefetchable so you get instruction cache TLB hits (!)
 * But at the end of the day if we have to spread all this code out because we're discovering it on the fly, it can be a penalty for our instruction cache locality

-[Ed: but also note if you have hot trace bridges you can re-form the frequently taken trace paths into a new macro-trace that has locality, it just takes sophistication to recognize that and effectively trigger recompilation at an effective time vs eagerly bridging pieces of trace together as they're discovered.]
+* [Ed: but also note if you have hot trace bridges you can re-form the frequently taken trace paths into a new macro-trace that has locality, it just takes sophistication to recognize that and effectively trigger recompilation at an effective time vs eagerly bridging pieces of trace together as they're discovered.]

-16:15

-* Idea of tracing through something like a switch statement, taking only 1/N of the paths in that switch, can become pretty rough when you have a pretty large N
+* **16:15** Idea of tracing through something like a switch statement, taking only 1/N of the paths in that switch, can become pretty rough when you have a pretty large N
 * E.g. if you had a big switch like an interpreter itself, interpreter switch tends to have a lot of opcodes, can be rough to trace through 1/N

-16:35
+## When Do We Trigger Compilation?
+[16:35]

 * Important concept related to trace formation is *when* do you trigger compilation?
 * Talking about "JIT quickly" vs "record for a long time and then JIT" -- when to trigger is really important